AquaAuma/cross-sector_resource_change/code/README.md

 ### Manuscript analyses and figures

--   **figure_1.R**: code to reproduce figure 1 plotting short-term and long-term country exposure across climate experiments

--   **figure_1_revised.R**: code to reproduce revised figure 1 showing maps of cross-sector change and number of resource per country
+-   **figure_1.R**: code to reproduce revised figure 1 showing maps of cross-sector change and number of resource per country and related supplementary figures

--   **figure_2.R**: code to reproduce figure 2 with maps of change, synchrony, and compensation for ssp 5.85 and alternative figure for ssp 1.26

--   **figure_2_revised.R**: code to reproduce revised figure 2 with shock versus gradual change plotted with labelled countries for ssp 5.85 and per ssp
+-   **figure_2.R**: code to reproduce revised figure 2 with shock versus gradual change plotted with labelled countries for ssp 5.85 and per ssp and related supplementary figures

--   **figure_3.R**: code to reproduce figure 3 on country rankings for ssp 5.85, alternative figure for ssp 1.26, and descriptive statistics

--   **figure_3_revised.R**: code to reproduce revised figure 3 on maps of synchrony and compensation for ssp 5.85
+-   **figure_3.R**: code to reproduce revised figure 3 on maps of synchrony and compensation for ssp 5.85 and related supplementary figures

--   **figure_4.R**: code to reproduce figure 4 on country-to-RTA ratios for ssp 5.85, alternative figure for ssp 1.26, alternative figure with maps, and descriptive statistics

--   **figure_4_revised.R**: code to reproduce revised figure 4 country rankings with number of resources colored
+-   **figure_4.R**: code to reproduce revised figure 4 country rankings stratified by the number of resources per country

 -   **figure_5.R**: code to reproduce figure 5 on the RTA analysis